reactjs/react.dev/content/docs/create-a-new-react-app.md

 Learn Gatsby from [its official guide](https://www.gatsbyjs.org/docs/) and a [gallery of starter kits](https://www.gatsbyjs.org/docs/gatsby-starters/).

-## More Flexible Toolchains
+### More Flexible Toolchains

-These toolchains offer more flexiblity and choice, and are also recommended:
+The following toolchains offer more flexiblity and choice.
+We recommend them to more experienced users:

 - **[Neutrino](https://neutrinojs.org/)** combines the power of [webpack](https://webpack.js.org/) with the simplicity of presets, and includes a preset for [React apps](https://neutrinojs.org/packages/react/) and [React components](https://neutrinojs.org/packages/react-components/).